XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 This composite field uniquely identifies a token, and consists of the following sections.

-A. 16 bits that identify flags or settings specific to the NFToken
+A) 16 bits that identify flags or settings specific to the NFToken

-B. 16 bits that encode the transfer fee associated with this NFToken, if any
+B) 16 bits that encode the transfer fee associated with this NFToken, if any

-C. A 160-bit account identifier of the issuer
+C) A 160-bit account identifier of the issuer

-D. A 32-bit issuer-specified [`NFTokenTaxon`](https://www.merriam-webster.com/dictionary/taxon)
+D) A 32-bit issuer-specified [`NFTokenTaxon`](https://www.merriam-webster.com/dictionary/taxon)

-E. An (automatically generated) monotonically increasing 32-bit sequence number.
+E) An (automatically generated) monotonically increasing 32-bit sequence number.

 ![Token ID Breakdown](img/nftoken1.png "Token ID Breakdown")